SiliconLabs/third_party_hw_drivers_extension/app/documentation/example/mikroe_environment3_bme688/README.md

 ## How It Works ##

-The application reads the temperature, humidity, pressure, and gas resistance data from the sensor and displays all values on the USART approximately every second.
+The application reads the temperature, humidity, pressure, and gas resistance data from the sensor in the forced mode and displays all values on the USART every 2 seconds.
 You can launch Console that's integrated into Simplicity Studio or use a third-party terminal tool like Tera Term to receive the data from the USB.
 A screenshot of the console output is shown in the figure below.

 ![usb_debug](image/log.png "USB Debug Output Data")